-- Subject area report or Tutor Report - Pastoral Lead report and Behaviour Contract if appropriate - Head of Achievement report and Behaviour Contract or PSP if appropriate - Head of School report and PSP if appropriate
+- Subject area report or Tutor report - Pastoral Lead report and Behaviour Agreement if appropriate - Pastoral Support Manager report, detention support card and Behaviour Agreement if appropriate - Head of Achievement report and Behaviour Agreement or PSP if appropriate - Head of School report and PSP if appropriate

 Failure to modify behaviour as a result of being on a report card or failing to complete the report card will result in a move onto the next card in the graduated system, or if whilst on report a more serious issue occurs.

 Students will report to their assigned member of staff at least once a day at an agreed time.
 Students will identify their improvement areas for the report card which will then be assessed during the school day by their teachers.
 Failure to meet the target will result in a sanction eg: after school detention, isolation or exclusion.
 The assigned member of staff will make contact with the student's parents to discuss the reasons for the report card and progress whilst the student is on the card.

-CONTRACTS AND OTHER LEARNING PLANS
+AGREEMENTS AND OTHER LEARNING PLANS

-A Behaviour Contract will be used to support a student in modifying their behaviours, often following specific poor behaviour or prolonged failure to adhere to the behaviour policy.
-The Pastoral Lead, Head of Achievement or Head of School will manage the behaviour contract.
-Failure to adhere to the contract will result in 'Wave Two' or more escalated sanctions from the policy.
+A Behaviour Agreement will be used to support a student in modifying their behaviours, often following specific poor behaviour or prolonged failure to adhere to the behaviour policy.
+The Pastoral Lead, Pastoral Support Manager, Head of Achievement or Head of School will manage the behaviour agreement.
+Failure to adhere to the agreement will result in 'Wave Two' or more escalated sanctions from the policy.

 Pastoral Support Plans (PSPs) will identify specific modifications, actions, support strategies and targets for students who are displaying challenging behaviours.
-This will be aimed to support students who are at risk of exclusion, have already been excluded, cause harm or disruption to other students, or who are displaying extreme levels of disaffection, disengagement, absence or more complex behavioural/emotional issues.
+This will be aimed to support students who are at risk of exclusion, have already been excluded, cause harm or disruption to other students, or who are displaying extreme levels of disaffection, disengagement, absence or more complex behavioural/emotional issues .
 There will be a meeting held with the Head of Achievement and if appropriate the Head of School and parents to establish the PSP, and the plan will be monitored during a period of time up to a maximum of one term in the first instance.